 The best hikes in Zion National Park are the ones that get you out into the stunning wilderness of Southwestern Utah…and that is every hike listed below.
-There are tons of options for hiking in Zion.
+There are tons of options for hiking in Zion…which is why it’s one of my favorite destinations to include on a Utah national parks road trip.
 Whether you’re interested in a languid stroll or a strenuous workout, I have a bucket list hike just for you!

 Zion National Park is one of Utah’s most popular outdoor parks.
 Located at the edge of the area known as the Colorado Plateau, the steep red cliffs stand sentry above the forested green valley below as the majestic Virgin River cuts through the middle.

 The geology in Southwestern Utah is particularly fascinating.
 The rock layers create an ever shifting palette of colors ranging from lime green and pale pink to deep orange and red.
 In fact, the bottom layer at Bryce Canyon is the top layer at Zion…and the bottom layer of sandstone at Zion is the top layer at Grand Canyon.
 Nature is wondrous.

 This was my third visit and I loved exploring so many new Zion day hikes.
 Read on for some of the best of the best in the park.

 Best Hiking in Zion National Park